 Elected members approve all budgets of the Authority and throughout the year monitoring of expenditure and income is undertaken to ensure that spending remains under control.

-Delivery of the transformation programme will not be easy but the level of commitment from teams working together as one organisation, and the level of assurance that has been involved in the budget-setting process, mean that the 2023/24 budget is as robust as possible and will deliver best value for the people of Devon.
+Delivery of the savings and the improvements in services through change programmes will not be easy but the level of commitment from teams working together as one organisation and the level of assurance gained through the rigorous budget process provide confidence in delivering within financial targets.

 Budget